PodMov Daily: Friday, August 9

 The first show, Last Day, “will be a narrative podcast focused on the opioid crisis, told through the final day of Kramer’s brother’s life.”
 Lemonada, the Italian word for lemonade, is a play on turning life’s struggles into something more palatable.
 “My worldview is that we’re all going through so much,” Wachs says.
 “We’re all suffering […] We felt this real strong need to create a space for people who are going through stuff like this.”

 This fall, the network will be launching two other original weekly shows: As Me with Sinéad, and Good Kids: How Not to Raise an A**hole.
 Wachs hopes that the shows “give people a place to feel connected.”
-PM19 attendees: Hear firsthand about the network’s beginnings at the panel “Launching a Legacy: Lemonada Media & Westwood One.”interview with the founders
+PM19 attendees: Hear firsthand about the network’s beginnings at the panel “Launching a Legacy: Lemonada Media & Westwood One.”

 Happy Friday and welcome to the last weekend before PM19.
 Today’s pre-event tweet comes from podcaster and educator Nicole Archambault, who teaches how to code!
 Rad.